frandreoli/atoms_optical_response/README.md

 ## 2.1 - Initialization
-Firts, we describe the settings and options available for the user.
-These latter are often provided in the form:
+Firts, we describe the settings and options available for the user, which can be found and edited in the file ***Settings.jl***.
+The options are often provided in the form:

 ```Julia
 option = ["option_1" ; "option_2"][i]
 ```

 and the user can change the integer number $i$ to choose the $i$-th option from the list.

-The settings and options of the simulation can be found in the file *Settings.jl*, which has to be edited by the user to select the desired configuration.

 ### 2.1.1 - Overall settings